pjox/portizs/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Machine Learning
+- Language modeling
-- Deep Learning
+- Corpus linguistics
+- Named Entity Recognition
-- Text Mining
+- Machine Translation
-- NLP
+- Computational Linguistics

 # Education to show in About widget
 education: